-The Accommodation Request packet may be downloaded from the Portal or can be obtained from the Accommodations Coordinator.
-Review the packet carefully to ensure you are aware of all the requirements.
+The Accommodation Request packet may be downloaded from the Portal or can be obtained from the Accommodations Coordinator at RUSMAccommodations@RossU.edu.
+Students should review the packet carefully to understand of all the requirements.
 Further, it is important to ensure that all components of the packet have been completed, including all supporting documents, are submitted to the Accommodations Coordinator.
-Incomplete or missing documentation may delay the evaluation and final determination of your request.
+Incomplete or missing documentation may delay the evaluation and final determination of the request.

 RUSM reserves the right to request additional documentation.
 RUSM reserves the right to determine which tests are acceptable for diagnosis and requires that standardized tests are based on adult norms.

 It is the sole responsibility of the person applying for accommodation to ensure the timely submission of any required documentation and to ensure their treatment provider provides all necessary information.

 Please review the packet carefully and contact the appropriate Accommodations Coordinator, Medical Sciences or Clinical Sciences, with any questions.

 RUSM will make all reasonable efforts to review requests in a timely manner, but cannot guarantee that any requests will be fully reviewed and granted prior to any specific examination or phase of the curriculum.

 All accommodations will be confidential, reasonable, and appropriate to the circumstances, allowing equal opportunity for students with disabilities, and will not infringe on the essential requirements of, or fundamentally alter, the medical education program of RUSM.